 Good treatments, location and price.
 (Participant 22, Female, Age 31-45)

-Contradictory to the previous question, respondents were asked what would negatively affect them returning to the spa (put them off).
+Contradictory to the previous question, respondents were asked what would negatively affect their return to the spa (put them off).
 The majority of responses identified a theme around poor customer service, either being unfriendly, rude, no communication or bad treatment standards.
-This was followed by the cleanliness of the spa environment and maintenance problems with facilities:
+The cleanliness of the spa environment and maintenance problems with facilities followed this:

-Poor communication between staff and customers; lack of skills in solving problems and making decisions; unfriendly staff and therapists who are not passionate about the job they are doing.
+Poor communication between staff and customers; lack of skills in solving problems and making decisions; unfriendly staff and therapists who are not passionate about their job.
 (Participant 2, Female, Age 16-21)

 Rude Staff and dirty facilities.
 (Participant 7, Female, Age 31-45)